$0 Oklahoma Adoption Quick-Start Checklist

 Step 2: Obtain written consent

-The adult being adopted must execute a written consent to the adoption.
-This consent should be notarized.
-Unlike consent in a minor adoption, there is no requirement that it be executed before a judge, and there is no waiting period.
+The adult being adopted must file written consent to the adoption, or the person's guardian may consent as permitted by the statute.
+Unlike consent in a minor adoption, there is no stated requirement that it be executed before a judge, and there is no waiting period; confirm any notarization or filing requirements with the court clerk or counsel.

 Step 3: Attend the hearing